MUFG Pension & Market Services

 Kickback A form of Bribery in which a proportion of the sales value from the award of a contract is illicitly paid to the person responsible for awarding the contract.

-MUFG Pension & Market Services MUFG Pension & Market Services Holdings Pty Limited and each of its controlled entities.
+MUFG Pension & Market Services MUFG Pension & Market Services Holdings Pty Limited and each of its subsidiaries.

-Public Official A person whether elected or appointed, who holds a legislative, administrative or judicial position.
-Examples include employees of government bodies (including local government, police force), persons holding public office, employees of regulators (e.g. FCA, HMRC, ACCC, ASIC) or officials or agents of a public international organisation, such as the United Nations or the World Bank.
+Public Official A person whether elected or appointed or a candidate for, a legislative, administrative or judicial position locally or in a foreign jurisdiction.
+Examples include employees of government bodies (including local government, police force), persons holding public office, employees of regulators (e.g. FCA, HMRC, ACCC, ASIC, FMA) or officials or agents of a public international organisation, such as the United Nations or the World Bank.

 Sponsorship Supporting an organisation or activity by giving money or other non-financial help.

-Third parties Examples include but are not limited to prospective or actual business partners, in country agents, suppliers, agents, consultants, subcontractors, joint ventures, legal advisers.
+Third parties Any external party in a business relationship with MUFG Pension & Market Services, including members, investors, customers, clients and vendors.
+Other examples include but are not limited to prospective or actual business partners, in country agents, suppliers, agents, consultants, subcontractors, joint ventures, legal advisers.